katherinedelno/katherinedelno.github.io/tutoring.md

 I hold an M.S. in Statistics (University of Washington) and a B.S. in Mathematics (University of Nevada, Reno).
 As a former TA for college-level introductory statistics (i.e., the equivalent of AP Statistics), I led weekly discussion and problem-solving sections for 100+ students, ran exam reviews, and emphasized clear, rubric-aligned reasoning.
 I also mentored through UW's Statistics & Probability Association Directed Reading Program, designing and teaching a one-on-one short course in statistical learning.
 Through these experiences, I've developed a strong ability to translate complex statistical concepts into clear, step-by-step explanations with guided practice, connecting intuition to formulas, highlighting common pitfalls, and modeling the justification.
 Underpinning this is a strong theoretical foundation in probability and statistical inference, which I use to explain not just how methods work, but *why*, so students build durable understanding, not just procedures.
 <br><br>

-#### **Tutoring Formats**
+#### **Tutoring Format**
-There are two ways we can work together: Office hours sessions offer reactive, as-needed support for current assignments, quizzes, and tests.
-Structured teaching sessions offer proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
+The tutoring services I offer are slightly different than traditional tutoring.
+Traditional tutoring is often reactive, student-led, question-and-answer.
+This requires the student to identify their own gaps in knowledge, which is often challenging for students.
+The services I provide are proactive, one-on-one instruction with planned mini-lessons, custom handouts, targeted practice with solutions, and rubric-aligned AP reasoning, specifically built to stay ahead of class pacing, close gaps early, and build exam-ready habits.
 <br><br>

-**Structured Teaching Session — $120/hr**<br>
+**Private Lesson — $100/hr**<br>
-These sessions are proactive and pre-planned around the AP curriculum, class pacing, and anticipated challenges.
+These lessons are proactive and pre-planned around the AP curriculum, class pacing, and anticipated challenges.
 They focus on building skills, mastering AP-specific language, and reinforcing concepts before gaps form.
 This style of session is more in line with private, one-on-one teaching.

-- Sessions are pre-planned around the AP curriculum, class pacing, and anticipated challenges
-- Includes short, targeted mini-lessons on upcoming or difficult topics, plus AP exam strategies
-- Includes guided notes and a targeted practice set (with solutions) that the student keeps
-- Integrates AP-specific vocabulary and exam-style reasoning
-- Provides guided practice with AP-style questions and immediate feedback
-- Tutor proactively identifies gaps before they cause issues
-- Requires preparation outside of sessions to create lectures, select topics, and source materials
-- Best for students new to AP coursework or who benefit from consistent structure
-- Designed to ensure the student can both solve problems and clearly explain reasoning in the style required to earn maximum points on the AP exam
-- Billed in 30-minute increments; sessions may be combined with office hour sessions
-- Please allow 24-48 hours' notice so materials can be sourced and prepared
-<br><br>

-**Office Hours Session — $70/hr**<br>
-These sessions are reactive and driven by the student’s questions or homework needs.
-They provide support as issues arise but do not follow a planned sequence or long-term instructional strategy.
-This style of session is more in line with traditional tutoring.

-- No set agenda; student brings questions or homework problems to discuss
-- No prepared handouts; we work from the student’s materials
-- Concepts explained only as needed with minimal sequencing or long-term planning
-- Practice happens only if the student brings problems to work on
-- Gaps are addressed only if the student identifies them
-- Little preparation required from the tutor before each session
-- Best for highly self-motivated students who can identify their own gaps
-- Billed in 30-minute increments; sessions may be combined with structured teaching sessions
-- Same-day scheduling may be available (subject to availability)
-<br><br>
+Each private lesson includes these three components:

+- **Lecture.** Concise exposition of the topic establishing formal definitions, notation, and requisite conditions, and outlining the standard analytical workflow and justification structure.
+A brief canonical example fixes ideas before moving to worked examples and practice.
+- **Instructor-led problem-solving.** The instructor works multiple exemplar problems, modeling setup (identify parameter, hypotheses, conditions), method choice, calculator steps (e.g., TI-84), mechanics, and a conclusion in context.
+Instructor calls out rubric-earning statements, shows common mistakes and how to self-check (units, direction, reasonableness), and, when useful, contrast an alternative approach so the student sees why the chosen method fits.
+_ **Student practice with instructor support.** The student solve similar problems live while I step in where needed, asking targeted questions, correcting course, and reinforcing rubric-aligned reasoning.
+This phase is essential in statistics: doing the work yourself strengthens concept-to-notation links, exposes misconceptions instantly, and builds independent problem-solving.
+The student leaves able to show each step and justify conclusions in AP style.

+Each session's lecture notes, worked examples with solutions, and practice problems with solutions are provided as PDFs after each lesson for the student to keep.

 #### **How we'll work together**

-1. Reach out with your class, schedule, and goals.
+1. Parent(s) or student reach out with class, schedule, and goals.
-2. Schedule a 10-15 min meet-and-greet to pick cadence and format.
+2. Schedule a 10-15 minute virtual meet-and-greet with parent(s) and student.
-3. Plan aligned to your pacing guide and upcoming assessments.
+3. Create a plan aligned to the student's needs.
-4. Meet weekly or as needed; mix formats anytime.
-5. Each session ends with quick next steps and what to review.
 <br><br>

 #### **Policies & Logistics**
-- Billing in 30-minute increments (e.g., 30 minutes = 0.5 hours)
+- Standard session is 1-hour; may be shortened or extended in 30-minute increments
-- Invoices sent via email on the 1st and 15th of each month
+- For students that are on a weekly schedule, invoices are sent via email on the 1st of each monht
+- For students that are on an as-needed schedule, invoices are sent via email after each session
-- For structured sessions, please allow 24-48 hours for materials prep
+- Please schedule with at least **48 hours' of notice** to allow for custom materials prep
-- Option to mix structured teaching and office hours formats as needed
-- 24-hour cancellation requested
+- 24-hour cancellation requested; no cancellation fee if rescheduled
-- Meetings held virtually on Zoom; handouts from structured sessions are provided as PDFs
+- Meetings held virtually on Zoom; lesson handouts provided as PDFs
 <br><br>

 #### **Contact & Booking**